awilliams363/FinalProject/README.md

 ### View Borrow Record
 - View as Record of Books that have been Borrowed and track their Status
-- Students can view their personal borrow record
+- Students can view their Personal Borrow Record
-- Librarians can view the borrow records of all students
+- Librarians can view the Borrow Records of all Students

 ### View All Students
 - View all Students in the Library System